niell-ion/crossing-docs/docs/crossing_setup.md

 **Step 2: Leveling Procedure**

-- Initial setup.

-- Park the trailer in the desired position and set the wheel chocks to prevent rolling.
+* Park the trailer in the desired position and set the wheel chocks to prevent rolling.

-- Disconnect the trailer from the towing vehicle if necessary.
+* Disconnect the trailer from the towing vehicle if necessary.

-* Lower the corner jacks.

-* Start with the rear jacks to stabilize the frame.
+* Lower the corner jacks, starting with the rear jacks to stabilize the frame.

 * Lower each jack until it makes firm contact with the ground or paver.